HanKruiger/hankruiger.com/content/now/_index.md

 +++
 This is my now page.
 Here, you can read about what I'm focusing on at this point in my life.
-For more about now pages, [read this](https://nownownow.com/about).
+For more about now pages, read [this explanation on nownownow.com](https://nownownow.com/about).

 ## Living
 I recently moved to Utrecht.